-Questions about the Torrey Honors Institute?
-Please contact us at email@example.com or (562) 906-4555 and one of our staff will be happy to talk with you.
+If you have any questions about the Torrey Honors Institute, please contact us at email@example.com or (562) 906-4555.
+One of our staff members will be happy to speak with you.

 Raised by an architect and a bilingual public school teacher, Jessamy surmises that her dual-inheritance of aesthetic and linguistic intelligence empowered her to flourish in the Torrey Honors Institute, first as a student and now as a staff member.
 She graduated from Biola University and Torrey Honors with a bachelor’s degree in English.
 As a Torrey Honors alumna, she is delighted to have a skill set to contribute to its students and faculty’s flourishing.
 She loves working for her directors and with her team.
 Despite years of practice to the contrary, she looks forward to Monday mornings immensely.
 While administration is her job, Jessamy considers writing her vocation.
 She is very involved at Redeemer Church, La Mirada, where she plans and prays for ways to serve in Christ’s kingdom as a writer.
 During off-hours, she turns her affinity for detail towards slowly-but-surely developing a portfolio of short-fiction and memoirs.
 Otherwise, you will probably find her at her sewing machine, tailoring and adding flair to her business casual wardrobe.
 And when all else fails, it is fairly certain she can be found engrossed in the short fiction of Flannery O’Connor.